Guide to Room Air Conditioners on Maui

 It depends on how big your room is.
 The cooling capacity of an air conditioner is measured in British thermal units (Btu) per hour, and an AC can have a cooling capacity of as low as 5,500 Btu per hour to as high as 14,000 Btu per hour.
 This unit of measurement is important when calculating your room’s load.

-The general rule is, for every square foot of room space, your air conditioner needs 20 Btu per hour.
+The general rule is, for every square foot of room space, your air conditioners needs 20 Btu per hour.
 However, this is a simplistic means of calculating your cooling needs.
 Other factors come into play.
 For instance, the height of your ceiling, the number of regular occupants in a room, and the location of the room all affect how big your air conditioner needs to be.

 Energy Star’s recommendations are as follows once you have made initial load calculation: